Good Samaritan’s annual Men’s Health Tune-Up is right around

 fasting is recommended for these screenings, but is not required.

 McLin, President and CEO at Good Samaritan.
-“That is a very large
+“The number of attendees

 that there was a critical need to bring education and health screenings